-As a first example we consider functional monetary policy shocks, which we will discuss in detail in our empirical analysis later on.
+As a first example, we consider functional monetary policy shocks, which we will discuss in detail in our empirical analysis later on.
 Monetary policy actions shift the yield curve by affecting agents' expectations about current and future yields.
 Thus, monetary policy shocks can be identified by changes in the yield curve on days in which there are monetary policy announcements.
-Let us consider one such date, January 28, 2004, when the Federal Open Market Committee decided to keep its target for the Federal Funds rate fixed at 1 percent but, instead of indicating that interest rates will stay low for a "considerable period of time", as it usually did when planning to keep it fixed in the future, it said instead it changes in interest rates around the date of the announcements as external instruments, and study the effects of the policies on key macroeconomic aggregates.
-Our work differs from theirs since we identify the unconventional monetary policy shock as the shift in the whole term structure.

-could be "patient in removing its policy accommodation".
+Let us consider one such date, January 28, 2004, when the Federal Open Market Committee decided to keep its target for the Federal Funds rate fixed at 1 percent but, instead of indicating that interest rates will stay low for a "considerable period of time," as it usually did when planning to keep it fixed in the future, it said instead it could be "patient in removing its policy accommodation."
 This monetary policy "action" was interpreted by the markets as the intention of the monetary authority to increase rates in the medium-run.
 Panel A in Figure 1 depicts the term structure before and after the announcement by a dotted line without and with asterisks, respectively.
 Clearly, the long-end of the yield curve increased substantially while the short-end did not change.
 The functional monetary policy shock, depicted on the right by a dotted line, summarizes all these different aspects of monetary policy.
 A shock based only on short-term interest rates would be negligible, and would not be able to convey the actual monetary policy action on that day.

 As a second example, we consider a functional fiscal policy shock.
-Ramey (2011) constructs a government spending shock based on the Survey of Professional Forecasters from the Federal Reserve Bank of Philadelphia.
-The shock is defined as the difference between actual government spending growth and its forecast made one quarter earlier by the survev participants.
+Ramey (2011) constructed a government spending shock based on the Survey of Professional Forecasters from the Federal Reserve Bank of Philadelphia.
+The shock is defined as the difference between actual government spending growth and its forecast made one-quarter earlier by the survey participants.
 The survey's forecast of nominal spending is converted to a forecast of real spending using the forecasters' predictions about the GDP deflator.
 The shock is the difference between actual real defense spending growth and the forecasted growth of defense spending.
-Ramey (2011) focuses on one-quarter ahead forecasts; however, the survey's dataset includes predictions at multiple horizons.
+Ramey (2011) focused on one-quarter ahead forecasts; however, the survey's data set includes predictions at multiple horizons.
 The survey's forecast error, viewed as a function of the forecast horizon, is a functional shock.
-We depict two such shocks in Figure 1, Panel B: the Carter-Reagan buildup following the Soviet invasion of Afghanistan in 1980Q1 and the 9/11 terrorist attack (2001Q3).
-The panel on the left shows how the forecast and the realized values differ, across horizons, in the two episodes.
+We depict two such shocks in Figure 1, Panel B: the Carter-Reagan buildup following the Soviet invasion of Afghanistan in 1980Q1 and the 9/11 terrorist attack (2001Q3).8 The panel on the left shows how the forecast and the realized values differ, across horizons, in the two episodes.
 In the Carter-Reagan buildup case, shown in the top panel by a dashed line, the difference between the realization and the forecast is almost the same across horizons.
 Thus, it would be indifferent to focus on the one month or other horizons.
 However, in the 9/11 case, depicted in the bottom left panel by a continuous line, the difference is negligible at the one-quarter ahead horizon and becomes progressively bigger as the horizon increases.
 The Carter-Reagan and 9/11 shocks themselves are depicted in the picture on the right by the dashed and continuous lines, respectively.
 In the 9/11 case, focusing only the value of the shock at the one-quarter ahead forecast horizon makes the shock look negligible, while the shock indeed was comparable to that in the Carter-Reagan buildup at longer forecast horizons.